sethgillett/MatrixInterpreter/README.md

 # MatrixInterpreter
-A command line program that will ultimately be able to perform matrix and scalar algebra and basic matrix operations.
+A command line program that can perform matrix and scalar algebra and basic matrix operations.

 **Current State:**